beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 We identified only a single genuine "study-level absence" in the literature: a study reporting no fungal endophytes in *Phragmites australis* (Lambert & Casagrande, 2006).
 However, this absence is contradicted by numerous other studies that confirm diverse fungal endophyte communities in the same host species (e.g., Wirsel et al., 2001; Angelini et al., 2012; Clay et al., 2016).
 This specific case perfectly illustrates our core distinction: while individual studies may fail to detect endophytes ("study-level negatives"), "taxon-level ubiquity" holds true.
 We found no evidence of a plant taxon that is consistently free of fungal endophytes.

 ### Limitations of Scope
 We acknowledge that this analysis is based on data extracted from scientific abstracts, not full-text articles.
 This is a standard trade-off for a review of this scale.
-Crucially, this means our data on species counts and geographic regions represent a **conservative minimum (an undercount)**, as abstracts may not explicitly list every plant species and research site studied.
+Crucially, this means our data on species counts and geographic regions represent a conservative minimum (an undercount), as abstracts may not explicitly list every plant species and research site studied.
 This inherent under-counting reinforces the conclusion that the true sampling bias is likely even more severe than the 0.8% coverage reported.
 Additionally, we acknowledge the potential for publication bias, often called the "file drawer problem" (Rosenthal, 1979), where negative results (researchers looking for but failing to find endophytes) may be less likely to be published.
 This potential publication bias may itself be a consequence of the ubiquity paradigm; studies failing to detect endophytes might be dismissed by authors or reviewers as methodological failures rather than true biological negatives, thus reinforcing the very paradigm they would otherwise challenge.
 Therefore, our findings represent the state of the published scientific record, which is itself shaped by this assumption.

 ### Conclusions
 This concentration of research has profound practical consequences.
 By prioritizing the Global North, we are effectively ignoring the tropical and arid biodiversity hotspots of the Global South (Myers et al., 2000), regions where plants face the most extreme environmental pressures (Seneviratne et al., 2021).
 This reframes the research bias from a simple academic gap to a significant bottleneck in global bioprospecting.
-This is not a trivial omission; a significant percentage of modern pharmaceuticals are derived from or inspired by natural products (Strobel, 2003; Newman & Cragg, 2012; El-Shora, 2023).
+This is not a trivial omission; a significant percentage of modern pharmaceuticals are derived from or inspired by natural products (Strobel, 2003; Newman & Cragg, 2012; El-Shora & El-Sayed, 2023).

 The profound impact of this sampling bias is perhaps best illustrated by the ongoing bioprospecting success in extreme, under-sampled environments.
 For example, research into the endophytic fungal community of the Antarctic angiosperm *Colobanthus quitensis*, a plant that thrives in one of the planet’s harshest environments, has yielded highly novel compounds (Bertini et al. 2022).
 Isolates, primarily Basidiomycetes fungi, have demonstrated significant, multi-faceted biotechnological value: their extracts exhibit dose-dependent antitumor activity and, critically, show the ability to inhibit the formation of amyloid fibrils of $\alpha$-synuclein, a process linked to neurodegenerative disorders like Parkinson's disease.
 This discovery confirms that unique metabolic pathways—developed by endophytes for survival in extreme conditions—represent a vast, untapped source of novel biotechnologies currently excluded from our limited, Global North-biased sampling efforts.

 Beyond simply quantifying bias, our analysis yields an essential product: a curated list of the plant taxa, geographic regions, and fungal phyla that are currently under-represented in the published record.
-This resource, provided in the Supplementary Information, acts as a **roadmap for targeted future research**, identifying priority taxa and regions (e.g., Charophyta, Bryophyta, and nations like Tonga) where directed bioprospecting is most likely to yield novel ecological and biotechnological discoveries.
+This resource, provided in the Supplementary Information, acts as a roadmap for targeted future research, identifying priority taxa and regions (e.g., Charophyta, Bryophyta, and nations like Tonga) where directed bioprospecting is most likely to yield novel ecological and biotechnological discoveries.

 ---
 ## Methods
 Our methodology consisted of a three-stage computational pipeline: (1) ML-based abstract classification, (2) a multi-step validation of "Absence" classifications, and (3) a validated data extraction pipeline for taxonomic and geographic information.
 Full details, from data sourcing to validation, are provided in the Supplementary Methods.

 ### 1. ML Classification as a High-Sensitivity Screen
 We developed a two-stage machine learning pipeline.
-The first stage screened for relevance and filtered out mycorrhizal-only abstracts, resulting in the **19,447** abstract dataset.
-Although mycorrhizal fungi inhabit plant tissues, they represent a distinct, well-characterized functional guild separate from the general "endophyte" paradigm tested here (Cosner et al., 2025); therefore, abstracts focusing exclusively on mycorrhizal fungi were excluded to avoid confounding the results on endophytic fungi.

-For the primary classification, we faced an extreme imbalanced class problem: our manually-curated 876-abstract training dataset contained 346 'Presence' examples but only a single 'Absence' example (0.11%).
+The first stage screened for relevance, resulting in the 19,447 abstract dataset.
+The second stage classified relevant abstracts as either indicating presence or absence of fungal endophytes in the studied plants.
+For this classification, we faced an extreme imbalanced class problem: our manually-curated 876-abstract training dataset contained 346 'Presence' examples but only a single 'Absence' example (0.11%).
 To address this scarcity, we employed data augmentation techniques, generating synthetic abstracts representing plausible absence claims (both manually and using large language models).
 These synthetic data were used solely to define the linguistic boundaries for the rare non-Presence classes ('Absence', 'Both', and 'Other') during training and were not part of the analyzed dataset.

 We designed a high-sensitivity screening tool, not a high-precision classifier.
 We used a weighted ensemble of two machine learning models: a Support Vector Machine (a model that finds the optimal boundary separating two groups) and a regularized logistic regression (a model that automatically selects the most important predictive words).
 As documented in our model testing, we intentionally weighted the model to prioritize absence detection, creating a screen that would flag all potential candidates for manual review.

 ### 2. Pipeline Validation: Absence and Manual Review
 We implemented a rigorous, multi-step process to validate all potential "Absence" classifications.
-First, our ML screen flagged **89** candidates.
+First, our ML screen flagged 89 candidates.
 Second, an independent rule-based string detection algorithm flagged 12 additional unique candidates.
 This created a final set of 102 abstracts for manual validation.

 We manually reviewed 100% of these 102 abstracts.
 The results, detailed in the Supplementary Methods, confirmed that zero represented a true, taxon-level absence.

 ### 3. Data Extraction Pipeline and Validation
 We built a modular data extraction pipeline to parse taxonomic, geographic, and methodological information.
 The robustness of every component, from species name extraction to geographic coordinate parsing, was verified using a comprehensive, automated test suite.
 This suite evaluated core functionality, accuracy, synonym resolution, and error handling, ensuring high fidelity in the extracted data.
+After taxonomic information was attached to taxon names in the abstracts, any taxa listed as mycorrhizal in FunGuild and any taxa with the phylum Glomeromycota were removed.
+Although mycorrhizal fungi inhabit plant tissues, they represent a distinct, well-characterized functional guild separate from the general "endophyte" paradigm tested here (Cosner et al., 2025); therefore, abstracts focusing exclusively on mycorrhizal fungi were excluded to avoid confounding the results on endophytic fungi.

 ### 4. Data Aggregation
 Taxonomic names were standardized and synonyms were resolved against the Global Biodiversity Information Facility (GBIF) backbone (GBIF.org, 2025) to ensure accurate aggregation of species counts.
 Geographic information was aggregated at the country and region level.
 For regional analysis, countries were classified as 'Global North' or 'Global South' based on the World Bank's income group classifications (e.g., 'High income' vs. 'Low/Middle income') (World Bank, 2025).